angular/angular/adev/src/content/guide/signals/model.md

 ## When to use model inputs

-Use model inputs in components that exist to modify a value based on user interaction.
-Custom form controls, such as a date picker or combobox, should use model inputs for their primary value.
+Use model inputs when you want a component to support two-way binding.
+This is typically appropriate when a component exists to modify a value based on user interaction.
+Most commonly, custom form controls such as a date picker or combobox should use model inputs for their primary value.

-Avoid using model inputs as a convenience to avoid introducing an additional class property for containing local state.